A Hill in Korea: Production

 The film was based on a novel by Max Catto which was published in 1954 and based on true events.

-Shooting

-The film was shot on location in Portugal and at Shepperton Studios.
+Film rights were optioned by Ian Dalrymple's company, Wessex Productions.
+Dalrymple borrowed George Baker from Associated British to play the lead.
+Juliam Aymes took leave from the BBC to direct the film.

+Robert Shaw said "I had quite a nice part, that of a simple country boy."

+The film was shot on location in Portugal from September to November 1955, followed by studio work at Shepperton Studios in London.
+Baker recalled in his memoirs, "It was cheaper to keep us all there [in Portugal] rather than pay air fares back and forth to England.
+The actual location was miserable; miles from anywhere, in the middle of sand dunes.
+The heat by midday was almost unbearable.
+We were based in Lisbon and had a two-hour drive to work every morning and, of course, two hours home at night."

 Michael Caine was cast in part because of his experience in the Korean War, where he had served as a soldier.
 He later said, "My function as a technical advisor was completely ignored during the making of the film.
 For example, I advised the crew to spread the troops wide as the latter advanced, which was militarily correct, but they replied that they didn't have a lens of sufficient width to take it all in!
 I also pointed out that the officer would have removed his signs of rank and worn a hat, the same as the other men, to disguise which one was in command, but George [Baker] was allowed to go into battle with all badges and hat gleaming, every inch an officer.
 In a real fight, he would never have lasted all of ten seconds."
+Caine was paid £800 for his work in the film.

 Caine added, "The most glaring mistake that I never brought to their notice was that Portugal did not in the least resemble Korea; if anything, Wales was more similar.
 I did not say anything because I wanted to stay in Portugal – I could go to Wales at any old time."
 Caine later recalled, "I had eight lines in that picture, and I screwed up six of them."